chef/supermarket/README.md

 **NOTE:** These variables must be set the _first_ time you run any supermarket command.
 After that, they will be persisted.
 To change them, you'll need to destroy the Vagrant machine (`vagrant destroy`) and run the command again.

 If your operating system supports NFS mounted folders, you may be asked to supply your administrative password.
-Please note, sometimes VirtualBox explodes when trying to mount NFS shares; although it will make the application significantly slower, disabling NFS folder sharing can alleviate an error like:
+Please note, sometimes VirtualBox explodes when trying to mount NFS shares (specifically on OSX Mavericks); although it will make the application significantly slower, disabling NFS folder sharing can alleviate an error like:

 ```text
 There was an error while executing `VBoxManage`, a CLI used by Vagrant